-- 23. At the outset of the third quarter of 2020, the Pre-Trial Chamber was seized of thirteen motions: one interlocutory request, one supplement to an appeal and four appeals in case 003 (one regarding civil party admissibility and three concerning the closing orders); one interlocutory request in case 004/02; and six appeals (one regarding civil party admissibility and five relating to closing orders) in case 004.
-Within the reporting period, the Pre-Trial Chamber received three additional motions, and disposed of two interlocutory decisions (one in case 003 and the other in case 004).
-At the end of the reporting period, fourteen motions remained pending before the Pre-Trial Chamber in cases 003 and 004.
-13 - 24.
-The Pre-Trial Chamber intends to dispose of appeals against closing orders in cases 003 and 004 within a reasonable time, which, subject to the nature of the submissions and the potential filing of several concomitant appeals, is estimated at four quarters from the time the appeals are fully briefed.
-To dispose of appeals against orders on civil party admissibility, the Chamber would, based on experience in case 004/02, need approximately two quarters following the decision on appeals against the closing orders. - 25.
-For appeals to be fully briefed, all submissions on appeal, responses to those submissions, and replies to those responses must be filed in both Khmer and either English or French.
-The unprecedented issuance of two separate and contradicting closing orders in cases 003 and 004, and
+- 21. At the outset of the fourth quarter of 2020, the Pre-Trial Chamber was seized of fourteen motions: two interlocutory requests, one supplement to an appeal and four appeals in case 003 (one regarding civil party admissibility and three concerning the closing orders); one interlocutory request and six appeals (one regarding civil party admissibility and five relating to closing orders) in case 004.
+Within the reporting period, the Pre-Trial Chamber disposed of two interlocutory requests and one supplement in case 003.
+At the end of the reporting period, eleven motions remained pending before the Pre-Trial Chamber in cases 003 and 004. - 22.
+The Pre-Trial Chamber intends to dispose of appeals against closing orders in cases 003 and 004 within four quarters from the time the appeals are fully briefed.
+To dispose of appeals against orders on civil party admissibility, the Chamber would need approximately two quarters following the decision on appeals against the closing orders. - 23.
+Subject to staffing circumstances of the Pre-Trial Chamber, unforeseen litigation related to current cases and to the expeditious translation of the parties' submissions and judicial decisions into all three working languages of the Extraordinary Chambers, the current projections are as follows: - a) In case 003, appeals against the closing orders were fully briefed by 2 September 2019.
+Additional submissions were filed by the international co-prosecutor on 26 August 2020 which were fully briefed on 29 September 2020.
+The revised projection is to issue the judgement(s) on appeals against the closing orders in the first quarter of 2021.
+The decision on the appeal against the international co-investigating judge's order on admissibility of civil party applications is reassessed for delivery in the second quarter of 2021 at the earliest. - b) In case 004, appeals against the closing orders were fully briefed by 27 March 2020.
+The projection to have the judgement(s) on appeals against the closing orders, subject to the complexity and magnitude of the appeals, issued by the first quarter of 2021, remains.
+The decision on the appeal against the international co-investigating judge's order on admissibility of civil party applications is expected by the third quarter of 2021 at the earliest.